 The grant winners are:

-This youth-led research is examining whether Indonesia’s Youth Friendly Health Services, which are meant to be implemented in health sector community clinics, are truly youth friendly.
-It will explore whether providers do not express negative gender bias toward young people with specific gender related questions or searching information on sexual and reproductive health. > View the results from this research
+This youth-led research examined whether Indonesia’s Youth Friendly Health Services, which are meant to be implemented in health sector community clinics, are truly youth friendly.
+It explored whether providers do not express negative gender bias toward young people with specific gender related questions or searching information on sexual and reproductive health.

-Through a meta-evaluation of Global Education Challenge evaluations and project data on girls’ education projects, Coffey International explores what can be learned about norm change in girls’ education in developing contexts. > View the results from this research
+Through a meta-evaluation of Global Education Challenge evaluations and project data on girls’ education projects, Coffey International explored what can be learned about norm change in girls’ education in developing contexts.

-This action research intervenes through training, mentoring, and implementing gender-equitable schools and teaching practices.
-The beneficiaries are 15 Islamic secondary schools (middle and high schools) in rural South Malang, Indonesia, an area where government intervention to improve education quality is minimal. > View the results from this research
+This action research intervened through training, mentoring, and implementing gender-equitable schools and teaching practices.
+The beneficiaries were 15 Islamic secondary schools (middle and high schools) in rural South Malang, Indonesia, an area where government intervention to improve education quality is minimal.

-The research explores shifts in harmful gender norms in adolescents through a process evaluation examining the link between comprehensive sexuality education and intimate partner violence prevention in Mexico City. > View the results from this research
+The research explored shifts in harmful gender norms in adolescents through a process evaluation examining the link between comprehensive sexuality education and intimate partner violence prevention in Mexico City.

 Visionaria (Peru) trains and supports teachers in exploring and facilitating concepts of gender equity and norms, providing an agency-based empowerment curriculum that gives students the opportunity to practice leadership in their communities.
-Their research uses a community based and participatory approach, employing photovoice, which promotes the ethical use of photography for social change.
-It also draws on pre- and post- surveys and focus group discussions to collect data and analyse gender norms held by teachers and students who are part of the programme. > View the results from this research
+Their research uses a community-based and participatory approach, employing photovoice, which promotes the ethical use of photography for social change.
+It also draws on pre- and post- surveys and focus group discussions to collect data and analyse gender norms held by teachers and students who are part of the programme.

 Convening Fund award winners